Master of Education in Educational Leadership - Administration and Supervision Endorsement

 Length: 37 credit hours.
 May be completed in 12 months, not including required internship.
 While the internship should normally begin after coursework is complete, for existing administrators, it may be completed during coursework with special approval.

-Format: Eight-week courses offered entirely online or in a hybrid format combining online and on-campus coursework.
-Students may begin the program in August, October, January, March, May, or July.
+Format: Eight-week courses delivered entirely face-to-face or entirely online.
+Students may begin the program in August, October, January, March, May or July.

-Results: Master of Education degree with optional add-on Administration and Supervision Endorsement.
+Results: Master of Education in Educational Leadership degree with optional add-on Administration and Supervision Endorsement

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule | Resources